 Ah ombre, as I write this, I’m sporting an ombre dye job.
 I might be a couple of months (seasons) late to game, but I don’t care.
 I love ombre.
 Barring a disastrous trip to my local hairdresser last December, I’m super happy with my ice blonde tips.
 Long story short, my small town Italian hairdresser made me look like Barbie… if she decided she really wanted to grow her dark brown roots out.
 It costs me €100 to fix it!

 But this post is not about ombre hair.
 It’s about ombre art.
-I was flicking through Zara’s new collection last week and saw a plain white canvas in one of their living room shots.
+I was flicking through Zara’s new collection last week and saw a plain white canvas and decor in one of their living room shots.
 Obviously they had it there as a nondescript placeholder piece that didn’t detract from the stuff you could buy, but it got me thinking.
 I currently have an empty wall in my guest bedroom that I’m itching to fill.
 Why not make a white on white on cream ombre canvas to fill it?

 Ombre art can get really tacky, really fast, so you have to be careful.
 I’ve seen a lot of ombre walls on the internet and while I’m tempted, an ombre canvas is a cheap and non-permanent way to get on the trend without ruining an entire wall.
 This entire project cost me €16, so even if it only lasts a season, it won’t be the end of the world.